 - research data

-A secondary source is an interpretation of an event by someone else and could be:
+A secondary source is an interpretation or analysis of a primary source and could be:

 Remember - these can also be primary sources so you need to look for interpretation and analysis.